-Cherokee County and the cities of Ball Ground and Waleska last updated their Comprehensive Plan in 2008.
-This document is an update to Ball Ground's Plan that affirms the big picture vision, describes the core issues including a detailed study of Ball Ground, lays out a roadmap for future development and provides a list of tasks for city leaders, staff and citizens to complete in order to implement the vision.
+Ball Ground last updated it's Comprehensive Plan in 2018 in partnership with Cherokee County.
+This document is an update to that Plan that reaffirms the big picture vision with minor adjustments and updates while describing the core issues and laying out the roadmap for future development.
+It also provides a list of achievable tasks for city leaders, staff and citizens to complete in order to implement the vision.

-In Georgia, cities, towns and counties, are required to update their Comprehensive Plans every five years as required by the Minimum Standards of Local Comprehensive Planning.
+In Georgia, cities, towns and counties, must update their Comprehensive Plans every five years as required by the Minimum Standards of Local Comprehensive Planning.
 The development of a Comprehensive Plan helps a community to:

-- Develop a vision for what it wants

-- Establish priorities
+- Develop a vision for what it wants - Establish priorities

-- · Encourage dialogue and actions
+- Encourage dialogue and actions

 - Guide decision making

 - Determine how to best allocate limited resources

-Our Plan In a Nutshell
+Our Plan Summarized